Who we are

 Kate Williams, Associate Editor: Kate Williams is an associate editor at Southern Kitchen.
 She just moved back home to Atlanta after spending several years pretending to be a Californian.
 Kate has been working in food since 2009, including a two-year stint at America’s Test Kitchen.
 She has been a personal chef, recipe developer, the food editor at a hyperlocal news site in Berkeley and a freelance writer for publications such as Serious Eats, Anova Culinary, The Cook’s Cook and Berkeleyside.
 Kate is also an avid rock climber and occasionally dabbles in long-distance running.
 She makes a mean peach pie and likes her bourbon neat.

-Lindsay Hammond, Digital Audience Development Specialist: Lindsay Hammond is the Digital Audience Development Specialist at Southern Kitchen.
+Lindsay Davis, Digital Audience Development Specialist: Lindsay Davis is the Digital Audience Development Specialist at Southern Kitchen.
 She is the czar of all things content distribution, and she has a background in digital marketing and analytics.
+She has worked with brands including Starbucks, Veuve Clicquot and Florida Department of Citrus.
 A native of the Empire of the South itself, proud former Georgia Bulldog and American University alumna, she returned to Atlanta after exploring her education and career (and the food scenes) in Washington, DC and New York City with a fresh perspective on life and dining.

 Chef Jeffrey Gardner, Recipe Editor: Chef Jeffrey Gardner is a native of Natchez, Miss., and a graduate of Millsaps College and Johnson & Wales University.
 He lives in Atlanta and has served as sous chef for popular restaurants South City Kitchen Midtown and Alma Cocina.
 In 2013 he became executive chef for East Cobb restaurant Common Quarter and was named one of ten “Next Generation of Chefs to Watch” by the Atlanta Business Chronicle.
 He has appeared on TV shows including Food Network’s Chopped and Cooking Channel’s How to Live to 100, and also filmed a series of healthy cooking videos with retired pro wrestler and fitness guru Diamond Dallas Page.
 In his spare time, he enjoys traveling the world with his wife Wendy, watching game shows and “spending all his money on Bruce Springsteen concerts.